telehealth physical therapy article with jobs

 *Please note, there are additional companies like Hinge Health and The Joint Academy, which do hire PTs, but do not necessarily use them to the full extent of licensure.

-…Create a telehealth resume and telehealth cover letter
+…Create a telehealth-specific resume and cover letter

 Telehealth resume for PT, OT, and SLP professionals